 The inspiration for Yuup came when Dominic was looking to treat his wife.
 After becoming frustrated at how hard it was to find and book an original experience, he had a lightbulb moment.
 After our first full year of trading that lightbulb moment had already put £400k in the hands of local small businesses and side hustlers, helping many of them find alternative revenue streams during the pandemic's upheaval.

-Now, over a year in, Yuup has welcomed over 230 hosts to the platform, added 7 new members to the team, and is looking to expand out of the cosy home it has made in Bristol.
+Now, two years in, Yuup has welcomed over 400 hosts to the platform, added 7 new members to the team, and has started to expand out of the cosy home it has made in Bristol.

 We caught up with Dominic to find out more about Yuup's past, present, and future (and because we're nosey and wanted to find out more about him):

 I grew up in rural Somerset before living just outside London for a few years.

 I returned to Bristol to start my first business realising the West Country was where I wanted to be based.
 Bristol has been home now for nearly 20 years.

 And how would people describe your personality?

 Committed (obsessive?), resilient, hardworking, family-focused, caring, and always tries to do the right thing.

 What was your background before founding Yuup?